 2020 – today

-In 2020, only the name of the cooperative remained on the logo, without hints of an Indian theme.
+In 2020, only the cooperative’s name appeared on the logo, with no hint of an Indian theme.
 The company said it would decorate food packages with real photographs of farmers providing fresh milk.
 The Farmer-Owned tag also disappeared.
-The changes were timed to coincide with the 100th anniversary of Land O’Lakes.
+The changes were timed to coincide with Land O’Lakes’ 100th anniversary.

 Font and Colors

 The old symbol depicting a girl named Mia has been repeatedly called racist and misogynistic because the image, in society’s opinion, was overly sexualized and did not reflect the real problems of the Indians.
 Therefore, the disappearance of the Native American woman caused a great stir.
-The owners of the cooperative hoped that the young girl from the Indian tribe would be associated with cleanliness and nature.
+The cooperative’s owners hoped that the young girl from the Indian tribe would be associated with cleanliness and nature.

-The name of the company is written in a stylized bold red font.
+The company name is written in a bold, stylized red font.
 The letters don’t have serifs, but they have curving decorative lines.
-The “O” is a perfectly flat circle and looks like a separate design element that divides the lettering in two.
+The “O” is a perfectly flat circle and serves as a separate design element, dividing the lettering into two parts.